Logo St.Gallen Breast Cancer Conference

 Discussion Moderator: David Cameron

-Chairs: Walter Weber / Zhimin Shao / Monica Morrow
+Chairs: Walter Weber / Zhiming Shao / Monica Morrow

 Why should we prevent mastectomies?